 Distribution of Marital Home and Other Real Estate

-Denver Lawyers Experienced in Property Division Matters
+Lawyers Experienced in Property Division Matters

 When a couple chooses to divorce, one person may move out of the marital home.
 However, there are instances in which the parties remain under the same roof until the case is done.
 As with other assets, the marital home is property, which will ultimately need to be dealt with as relates to final possession and division of any equity.
 In some cases, spouses own multiple real estate properties, whether rental homes, vacation homes, or commercial real estate.
 As the couple works through their issues to come to a divorce settlement agreement, each spouse’s economic position will become clearer.
 In some cases, a couple may find that neither spouse wants to keep the marital home alone and that it may make sense to sell it.
 In other cases, the couple may decide that the custodial parent should stay in the house with the children until they are grown, at which point the home should be sold.
 It is often challenging to determine the distribution of the marital home and other real estates.
-You should consult an experienced Denver property division attorney about your rights and options related to your marital real estate.
+You should consult an experienced Denver marital property division lawyer about your rights and options related to your marital real estate.

 Understanding the Distribution of the Marital Home and Other Real Estate

 Colorado courts divide marital property, including real estate, equitably, or according to what is fair, rather than precisely equally.
-When dealing with real estate in a Colorado divorce, there are generally two outcomes.
+When dealing with real estate in a divorce, there are generally two outcomes.
 Either one spouse is going to keep the home or the home is going to be sold.
 In either scenario, the marital equity in the home will need to be divided.
 As such, the first step is to determine whether the real estate is martial, whether all or part of it.
 For instance, one party may own the home prior to the divorce.
 Presuming the home is not subsequently titled jointly, the equity to be divided will be any increase that accrued during the course of the marriage and how the home is titled will not matter.
 This holds true for any real estate owned prior to the marriage.

 In most cases, however, a couple acquires the marital home, or other real estate properties, together, during the marriage.
 If the parties elect to sell the home as part of the divorce process, the value will generally be dictated by the market and the price for which the home sells.
 In those instances, the parties will either agree on how to divide the proceeds or the court will ultimately decide.